 Here’s a quick example: Let’s say you have a plan with an annual maximum of $750.
 Your dentist says you need a crown that will cost $800.
 According to your plan benefits your share of the cost is 50%, so you'll pay $400 and your plan will pay the other $400.
 Because your plan has paid $400 toward your dental expenses so far for the year, subtracting that from the $750 maximum means the plan will contribute no more than $350 toward any future eligible dental costs for the remaining part of that 12-month period.

 Annual maximums vary by insurance plan, but typically they range between $750 and $1,500.
-Remember that annual maximums do not normally include preventive care.
-Most dental plans pay all or most of the costs of preventive procedures so those don’t count against your annual maximum.
+Most dental plans pay all or most of the costs of preventive procedures and some waive the annual deductible when getting preventive treatment.

 Where an annual maximum becomes a problem is when you need a lot of dental work done within a 12-month period.